Filiprogrammer/AlphabotSZUCar/docs/alphabot_build_instructions.md

 ![Insert gear motors into the base plate](images/base_plate_insert_gear_motors.png)

-Now take the wheel encoder (stl/vehicle/addon/wheel.encoder.stl) and put it onto the hub of the motor as seen in the pictures below.
+Now take the wheel encoders (stl/vehicle/addon/wheel.encoder.stl) and put them onto the hubs of the motors as seen in the pictures below.

 ![Insert the wheel encoder 1](images/insert_wheel_encoder_1.png)